Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Asymmetry Problem

-This asymmetry produces predictable results.
-The United States provides a vivid example: the National Emergencies Act of 1976 was designed to restore checks and balances after decades of open-ended emergency declarations.
+The United States provides a vivid case study.
+The National Emergencies Act of 1976 was designed to restore checks and balances after decades of open-ended emergency declarations.
 When passed, four national emergencies dating back as far as 1933 remained in effect.
+Congress included three safeguards:

 1. Emergency declarations would automatically expire after one year unless the President renewed them